Naman-jain-01/MathWorks_MiniDrone_Control_System/README.md

 - Dynamic speed adjustment for smooth navigation
 - Obstacle detection and avoidance through black region analysis
 - Robust path planning algorithm using MATLAB functions for dynamic decision-making

 ---

+### **5. Conclusion**
+This project demonstrates the integration of image processing and path planning to create a robust autonomous system.
+By detecting and analyzing visual data in real-time, the system dynamically adjusts its path, avoids obstacles, and navigates efficiently towards its destination.

+---